 Balance is the Key

+At 36, I‘m definitely not your stereotypical fitness blogger, immaculate and without a wrinkle in sight, spending their free time posting (staged) Instagram photos.
+For me, that’s not what sport is about.
 For me it’s all about health and finding a balance in life rather than about the latest fads or crash diets.
 Blogging is a hobby for me and I write alongside my proper job whenever my full schedule allows.
 My job is as senior advisor for a communications agency but I’m also studying for my Masters in psychology, and am completing a qualification in the psychosocial sector.
 I need to also find time for my volunteer work, my friends and family, my training and healthy eating.
 Needless to say, there are times (exams!) when this is hard to manage, but it’s precisely this variety in my day-to-day life which stimulates me.

 From uncoordinated child to competitive sportswoman